 Jonathan Paulsen grew up in a musical family and started writing music in early high school.
 He created and arranged pieces for his marching band-mates, where he played the tenor trombone - and he also began learning the nuances of digital audio creation.
-This turned into somewhat of an obsession, and going on to attend the University of Oklahoma on the National Merit scholarship, he received a degree in Music Composition under the instruction of Dr. Marvin Lamb, graduating with distinction in 2012.
-During those years he wrote both for the OKC student film circuit as well as his electronic side project - PrototypeRaptor.
-This project has taken him around the country performing shows and has generated over 3.5 million streams to date, 8 albums, and numerous remixes and singles.
-After graduation he has focused on his production and composition endeavors while living in Dallas, Texas.
-Working closely with Score a Score on custom music and library tracks, which has led to placements in major campaigns for Android/iOS and Windows, as well as uses in Shameless on HBO and Shadowhunters on Freeform.
+This turned into somewhat of an obsession, and going on to attend the University of Oklahoma on the National Merit Scholarship, he received a degree in Music Composition under the instruction of Dr. Marvin Lamb, graduating with distinction in 2012.
+During those years he wrote both for the OKC student film circuit as well as his electronic side project, PrototypeRaptor.
+This project has taken him around the country performing shows and has generated over 3.5 million streams to date, eight albums, and numerous remixes and singles.
+After graduation, he focused on his production and composition endeavors while living in Dallas, Texas.
+Working closely with Score a Score on custom music and library tracks has led to placements in major campaigns for Android/iOS and Windows, as well as uses in Shameless on HBO and Shadowhunters on Freeform.

 When did the journey start for you?

-I started off with piano lessons in elementary school, but I didn't really get into writing music until I was 12.
+I started with piano lessons in elementary school, but I didn't get into writing music until I was 12.
 I ended up dropping piano to play trombone in middle school band class and wanted to do brass arrangements for my friends to play.
-This led to the discovery of DAWs and then lots of (terrible) early-2000s inspired electronic music.
+This led to the discovery of DAWs and then lots of (terrible) early-2000s-inspired electronic music.